maykinmedia/mozilla-django-oidc-db/docs/customizing.rst

 to authenticate Django (admin) users.
 The default claim mapping and settings gravitate towards staff users.

-However, the generic mechanism of using database-backend configuration for one or more OpenID Connect identity providers can be used much more broadly, and it doesn't even have to manage Django user instances at all.
+However, the generic mechanism of using a database-backed configuration for one or more OpenID Connect identity providers can be used much more broadly, and it doesn't even have to manage Django user instances at all.